technion-cs-nlp/irm-for-nli/README.md

 ## Code structure
 Each directory contains independent code to run a specific setting from the 3 settings described in the paper (toy experiment, synthetic bias and natural bias).
-In each directory a sub-directory named "reproduce/experiments" contains the experiments in the paper for that setting and the run commands (in a "run_commands.txt" file) used to produce them.
+In each such directory we have a subdirectory named `reproduce` which contains:
+1. `reproduce/experiments` - The experiments in the paper for that setting and the run commands (in a `run_commands.txt` file) used to produce them
+2. `reproduce/reproduce_results.py` - a file that generates the figures and tables in the main body of the paper (given that models were trained and tested appropriately).

 In the natrual bias setting there are two additional subdirectories:
-1. "reproduce/scores" which contains the run command used to train the biased model.
+1. `reproduce/scores` which contains the run command used to train the biased model.
-2. "scores" which contains the scores generated with the biased model.
+2. `scores` which contains the scores generated with the biased model.
 These scores are used to generate the environments in the natural bias settings.

-All the code for the train and evaluation functions is found in "main.py" of the relevant setting.
+All the code for the train and evaluation functions is found in the "main.py" file of the relevant setting.

 ## Environment setup
 Clone this repo: